mdadeeljawaid/Syngeta-Coding-Challenge-Solution/README.md

-# Syngeta-Coding-Challenge-Solution
-Design and develop a project for a simple Address-Book lookup application.
+# Design and develop a project for a simple Address-Book lookup application.